zbx-sadman/HASP/README.md

 Actual release 1.2.0

 **Note**
+if you find a memory leak on yours Windows OS when you start using a script - just update the HASP drivers.
+Aladdin's drivers is source of leaks, probably.

+**Note**
 Since release v1.0 NetHASP Miner do not use _HaspMonitor.exe_ to avoid runtime overheads.
 Wrapper DLL for _hsmon.dll_ will be compiled on first run of the .ps1.
 By virtue of certain .NET procedures first run will be longer that other.
 Do not be nervous.